Predicate Logic as a Modelling Language: The IDP System: Under the Hood

 A symbolic representation of complete lifted unit presentation often consists of complex formulas, which are infeasible to query.
-However, we can suffice with any approximation of those formulas, as long as the resulting structure is at least as precise as $\I_g$.
+However, any approximation of those formulas is sufficient, as long as the resulting structure is at least as precise as $\I_5$.
 Consequently, the formulas are simplified to balance the estimated cost of querying against the expected reduction in number of answers.